 FOLLOWING the recent statistics revealed by a study of shocking sleeping patterns in students, reporter Chloe McKendrick conducted an investigation at Harlow College.

-A study by student and graduate app, Debut, interviewed 1331 UK-based 18-25 year old university students and revealed the worst elements of their sleeping behaviour.
+A study by student and graduate app, Debut, interviewed 1331 UK-based 18-25 year old university students and revealed the worst elements of their sleeping behaviours.

 It was discovered that more than eight out of 10 students have university-related dreams or nightmares that interrupt their sleep which can inhibit them from having a good quality sleep.

-Charlotte Langham, 18, currently studying Journalism at Harlow College, stated, ‘After a bad night’s sleep I feel very anxious and stressed.
+Charlotte Langham, 18, a student at Harlow College, stated, ‘After a bad night’s sleep I feel very anxious and stressed.
 I sometimes get night terrors about my future and what my education brings.
 I use medication and music to help me fall asleep which seems to be very helpful.’

 The top five sleep-disrupting dreams or nightmares recalled by students are exams, failing exams, people and relationships, health and even debt.

 When asked about sleep and exam season, seven in every 10 students stated that their sleep is negatively affected in the lead up and during exam season, the period where experts state, sleep is most needed to recharge the brain and body.

 Emma Payton, 19, an aspiring mental health nurse at Harlow University Centre, stated, ‘When I get a good night’s sleep, I can be very uplifting but if not, I’m very irritable.
 Uni work regularly keeps me up at night especially deadlines.’